DaWe1992/Applied_ML_Fundamentals/README.md

 **Auxiliary material for the exam:**
 * Non-programmable pocket calculator
 * Two-sided **hand-written** cheat sheet (you may note whatever you want).
-Hand-written means pen and paper (not on tablet!)
+Hand-written means pen and paper (not on a tablet or computer!)

-**Exam grading**
-Since the lecture *Applied Machine Learning Fundamentals* is part of a bigger module (*Machine Learning Fundamentals, W3WI_DS304)*, it is not graded individually.
-Instead, the score you achieved in the exam (at most 60 points) will be added to the points you receive in the second element of the module, the *Data Exploration Project* in the 4th semester which is also worth 60 points at maximum. **Your performance in both elements combined will determine your eventual grade.**

-Please refer to the official [DHBW data science module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Wirtschaftsinformatik/Data_Science.pdf) for further details.
+Please refer to the official [DHBW data science module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Data_Science_und_Kuenstliche_Intelligenz/Business_Management.pdf) for further details.

-## Python Code 🐍
+## Programming tasks (bonus points for the exam) 🐍
-Machine learning algorithms are easier to understand, if you see them implemented.
-Please find Python implementations for some of the algorithms in this [repository](https://github.com/DaWe1992/Applied_ML_Algorithms).

-Play around with the hyper-parameters of the algorithms and try different data sets in order to get a better feeling for how the algorithms work.
-Also, debug through the code line by line and check what each line does.
-Please find further instructions in the Readme there.
+Almost every exercise sheet contains at least one programming task.
+You can collect bonus points for the exam by working on one of these tasks.
+Here are the rules:

+* Form groups of 2 to 3 students.
+* At the end of each lecture slot one group will be chosen to work on the programming task for the contents discussed.
+* Each group will be given a separate programming task.
+* Each group solves the programming task and presents the results in the next lecture slot.
+* The usage of machine learning libraries like Scikit-Learn, etc. is forbidden.
+The goal is to implement the algorithms from scratch only using Numpy.
+* Grading:
+	* The group can achieve 10 points per member (2 students = 20 points, 3 students = 30 points).
+	* The members of the group can distribute these points between them.
+	* No member can achieve more than 15 points.
+* The code has to be shared with me.

 ## Literature and recommended Reading 📚
 You do not need to buy any books for the lecture, most resources are available online. <br />